-SPECIAL REPORT: At Italy's Fiat, young scion steers tough course
+Special Report: At Italy's Fiat, young scion steers tough course

 Marchionne engineered Fiat's takeover of Chrysler after the U.S. firm's 2009 bankruptcy, and has led a Fiat product revival.
 Fiat executives say the old American quip about the brand's quality - "Fix It Again, Tony" - has given way to a new play on Fiat's initials: Fine Innovation And Technology.

 Elkann controls Fiat through a layer-cake structure of family companies.
-The first is Exor (EXOR.MI), a Milan-listed holding company which in turn is controlled by an unlisted limited partnership - Giovanni Agnelli e C. - which is the forum for family decision-making.
+The first is Exor, a Milan-listed holding company which in turn is controlled by an unlisted limited partnership - Giovanni Agnelli e C. - which is the forum for family decision-making.

 All 90 family shareholders gather once a year for an annual meeting.
 But in a structure designed to avoid family fights, Elkann holds the largest number of partnership shares and thus makes final decisions.